jharwell/sierra/docs/src/requirements/index.rst

 #.
 All experiments from which you want to generate statistics/graphs are:

-   - The same length
+   - Nominally The same length

-   - Capture the same number of datapoints
+   - Nominally capture the same number of datapoints

    That is, experiments always obey ``--exp-setup``, regardless if early stopping conditions are met.
 For :term:`ROS1` platforms, the SIERRA